laramiemckenna/OrthoScout/README.md

 Project proposal for BIOL7180-D01: Scripting for Biologists

 ## Project Purpose:
-The focus of the **OrthoScout** pr0ject is to create the tools necessary to utilize a database I am building for my dissertation called **FloralCoreDB**.
+The focus of the **OrthoScout** project is to create the tools necessary to utilize a database I am building for my dissertation called **FloralCoreDB**.

 > :cherry_blossom: **What is FloralCoreDB?** :cherry_blossom:
 >